-- (1) Represents amounts earned in 2007 from date of employment as an executive officer of Piedmont (February 2, 2007 for Mr. Miller, and April 16, 2007 for Messrs.
-Bowers, Reddic, Owens and Ms. Moon). - Reflects the cost recognized for financial statement reporting purposes for 2007 in accordance with Statement of Financial Accounting Standards No. 123(R), Share-Based Payment ("FAS 123(R)").
-However, pursuant to SEC rules those values are not reduced by an estimate for the probability of forfeiture.
-Awards with compensation expense recognized in 2007 were all restricted stock awards.
-We estimated the fair value of the awards on the date of grant based on an assumed share price of \$10.00 per share reduced by the present value of dividends expected to be paid on the unvested portion of the shares discounted at the appropriate risk-free interest rate.
-The grant date fair value of these awards can be found in the Grants of Plan-Based Awards Table below.
-See also the narrative disclosure following this table for additional information regarding these awards. - (3) Mr. Miller received a \$200,000 cash signing bonus on February 2, 2007, the date of his employment. - 4) Mr. Miller earned a \$365,000 bonus from the date of his employment on February 2, 2007 through December 31, 2007, which was paid in January 2008.
+(3) Represents the cost recognized for financial statement reporting purposes during the year ended 2008 in accordance with Statement of Financial Accounting Standards No. 123(R), Share-Based Payment ("FAS 123(R)") for restricted stock awards made during or prior to 2008.
+Pursuant to SEC rules the values are not reduced by an estimate for the probability of forfeiture.
+As our stock is not currently traded, we estimated the fair value of the awards on the date of grant based on an assumed share price equal to the most recent (as of the grant date) calculated net asset value of our stock reduced by the present value of dividends expected to be paid on the unvested portion of the shares discounted at the appropriate risk-free interest rate.
+The grant date fair value of the restricted stock awards granted during 2008 for the service period April 16, 2007 to December 31, 2007 can be found in the Grants of Plan-Based Awards Table below.